MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/concepts/class-based-resources.md

 [CheckForUpdates <System.Int32>]"
 ```

 Complex properties can have properties that are also complex properties.
-There isn't a technical
+There is no
-limit to how many layers of nesting you can use, but for the best user experience, limit the depth
+limit to the level of nesting you can use.
+For the best user experience, limit the depth
-of complex properties to three levels or fewer.
+of complex properties to three levels.

 ```powershell
 class SimpleConfigUpdateSettings {